ivangfr/springboot-jpa-studies/jpa-locking/README.md

-# jpa-locking
+# `jpa-locking`

-The idea of this module is to study jpa locking
+The idea of this module is to study jpa locking.

 # Start application